ltrgoddard/bibliographer/README.md

 ## To do

+* Remove stray parentheses and braces
 * Unicode support
-* Convert square braces to parentheses, except for braced page number references